PlumpMath/haypo_notes/brainstorm_cpython_tutorial.rst

   * help to compile Python
   * validate some steps?

-* A mission can just be text to read, for diversity, PoC for example
+* A mission can just be text to read, for diversity, CoC for example